M66B/NetGuard/README.md

 * Enable the firewall using the switch in the action bar
 * Allow/deny Wi-Fi/mobile internet access using the icons along the right side of the application list

+* Orange = denied internet access
+* Green = allowed internet access

+You can use the settings menu to change from black list to white list mode.

 <img src="screenshot1.png" width="320" height="569" />

 <img src="screenshot2.png" width="320" height="569" />